Sunday, June 18, 2023

 She travelled down a long corridor and closely followed the king’s servant.
 Smoke seeped into the hallway as the guard opened the chamber door to the throne of Adam II.

-“I need to travel back to Humansville and save my people from the poisonous apples from the Tree of Good and Evil with an elixir from these golden seeds from the Tree of Life,” Olivia cried and bowed at the feet of Adam II in tears.
+“I need to travel back to Humansville and save my people from the poisonous apples from the Tree of Good and Evil in my backyard with an elixir from these golden seeds from the Tree of Life in Eden,” Olivia cried and bowed at the feet of Adam II in tears.
 “Evelyn, a messenger, tricked me into traveling from Humansville to Eden through a magic window without telling me that I could not return.
 She demanded my help to become human.”

 After a moment of silence, Adam II stood up in her defense.
 Supernatural fire burned from beneath his throne, brighter than anything Olivia had ever seen.
 She shielded her eyes.